-*This role might go by other names: UX writer, product content strategist, content designer, digital strategist, and UX designer.
+*My role might go by other names: UX writer, product content strategist, content designer, information architect, and digital strategist.

 The purpose of design is communication.
 That’s why content is central to both product design and positive user experience.

-Content strategy is about creating spaces for better language in things people use.
-This means using the audience’s vocabulary, presenting information in a way they expect, that fulfills a need when it arises in a moment.
-Practically, words are the lowest-cost, lowest-risk way to design.
+Content strategy is about creating spaces for better language in products people use.
+This means using the audience’s vocabulary, presenting information in a way they expect, and fulfilling a need when it arises.
+Practically, words are the cheapest, lowest-risk way to design.

 Content strategists use language as a design tool.
-While my output might be wireframes, workshops, or words, I see my work as helping team members arrive at a shared understanding–like a productive conversation.
-This can take the form of a product vision, user journey, menu label, or interface copy.
+While my output might be wireframes, workshops, or words, I see my job as helping UX teams arrive at a shared understanding about what we’re building – and for whom.
+This can take the form of product vision, journey map, content model, interface copy, and more.

 Best designs don’t come from working in silos.
 That’s where content strategy can help.
 Your audience will appreciate the clarity, consistency, and thoughtfulness.